Manager or Leader

 Work with me here, and please do not take offense, as none is intended.

-A manager should be the go-to person and the face of the team they represent.
-They do not need to be technical, and honestly, I’d prefer they not to be.
-They need to have their team’s back in their time of need and be the one who is put into the spotlight.
-I view a manager as a dictator (not in the bad sense).
-They are the one who dictates what is being asked to be done and ultimately should be accountable for things getting done.
 In most cases, they may or may not know what needs to be done to deliver.
 They should also be open to the fact that their team may disagree with them and let the team decide the right course of action.
 I learned many years ago that your job is to make the manager look good!
 This translates to the fact that the guidance given to your manager should be in the best interest of everyone.

 Remember the part where I mentioned that titles should not dictate your conversations or decisions?
 Yeah, this is where it is essential.
-It is not a means to disrespect your manager but to put them on the same level playing ground.
+It is not a means to disrespect your manager but to put them on the same level playing field.
 A good manager will respect this and be willing to allow this.
 But they must understand it is about having their best interest and making them look good!
 Remember the part about feeling successful by seeing others being successful?
 Yeah, this is part of that.

 Leader Roles